-Eid is just a few days away and with every Eid I reminisce of being in an Arab country during this magical time.
+Eid is just coming up so we made this rattle drum to remember past holidays.
+I love to reminisce of being in an Arab country during this magical time.

 The fondest memory that always comes up is the amount of noise there is around Eid.
 For three days there is singing, dancing, fireworks, cannons, guns, ululating, and of course drums.